Skip to main content

 The Biden-Harris Administration Delivers Lower Costs and Better Care For Americans Through the Inflation Reduction Act

-Through the Inflation Reduction Act, the Biden-Harris administration and Democrats in Congress lowered health insurance costs for people buying coverage on their own.
-This year, a record 21.4 million people signed up for coverage under the ACA, with families saving an average of $2,400 per year on their health coverage.
-The Inflation Reduction Act also capped annual out-of-pocket drug costs for seniors, capped the cost of insulin at $35/month, provided free vaccines to seniors, and, for the first time in history, gave Medicare the power to negotiate lower drug prices.
-Bringing down the cost of health care gives families more breathing room and helps keep food on the table and a roof over heads for millions of people.
+As of January 8, a record 24 million people signed up for coverage under the ACA.
+The Inflation Reduction Act also capped annual out-of-pocket drug costs for seniors for over 11 million seniors, capped the cost of insulin at $35 per month, provided free vaccines to seniors, and, for the first time in history, gave Medicare the power to negotiate lower drug prices.
+Bringing down the cost of health care has given families more breathing room and has helped keep food on the table and a roof over the heads of millions of people.

 9,046,000 Americans who take one or more of the first ten drugs selected by Medicare for negotiation will see lower prices starting in 2026.
 In 2026 alone, seniors will save $1.5 billion out-of-pocket and taxpayers will save $6 billion thanks to lower negotiated prices.